cnath12/VoiceAgent/README.md

 - Verify Gmail App Password (not regular password)
 - Check SMTP settings
 - Ensure "Less secure app access" is configured

+#### ImportError: No module named 'pydantic_settings'
+- Make sure `pydantic-settings` is in `requirements.txt` and redeploy.

+#### 403 on /voice/answer in production
+- Twilio signature validation failed.
+Verify `TWILIO_AUTH_TOKEN` and that your webhook URL exactly matches what the app used to compute the signature.

+#### / returns 404
+- Expected.
+Use `/health` for readiness and `/voice/answer` (POST) for Twilio.

+## 🧱 Current limitations
+- In‑memory state (per‑instance).
+A dyno restart drops active call state.
+- Mock provider/slot service.
+- English only.
+- Trial-tier constraints from Twilio can add a preamble and limit inbound/outbound behavior.

+## 🗺️ Roadmap / What we would add with more time
+- Silence/long‑pause check‑ins and barge‑in handling (e.g., confirm “are you still there?” and gracefully resume)
+- Persistent state (Redis) so instances can scale horizontally and survive restarts
+- Real provider/slot APIs and booking integration with idempotent writes
+- Robust USPS address verification with secondary services and auto‑correction prompts
+- Better NLU fallbacks locally (grammar‑based extractors) to reduce LLM calls further
+- Observability: structured logs, metrics, traces, and call recordings (configurable and compliant)
+- Security hardening: rate limiting, IP allowlists, secret rotation, WAF headers
+- Internationalization, accents/models tuning, and multi‑language support
+- CI with automated Twilio MediaStream E2E tests using Twilio’s test harness

+## 🧠 Design notes
+- Deterministic handler‑first flow keeps latency and cost low, with LLM only for small disambiguation tasks.
+- Deepgram TTS is used to avoid cartesian caching issues and match 8 kHz telephony; we pre‑warm TTS and split responses into sentences to reduce truncation risk.
+- A hybrid STT path directly feeds Deepgram WS with Twilio media frames for resilience and reduced latency.

 ## 📝 License